pakozm/lua-spell-correct/README.md

 =================

-Lua implementation of [spelling corrector](http://norvig.com/spell-correct.html) example implemented by Peter Norvig.
+Lua implementation of [spelling corrector](http://norvig.com/spell-correct.html) example developed in Python by Peter Norvig.

 It has been implemented as a Lua module, so it can be loaded by using `require`.
 The following files are available: